 Australia

-Australia drops two ranks in the current CCPI, to 52nd and among the low-performing countries.
-It receives a medium rating in GHG Emissions, low in Renewable Energy and Climate Policy, and very low in Energy Use.
+Australia drops four ranks in the CCPI, to 56th, and is among the very low-performing countries.
+It receives a low rating in GHG Emissions, Renewable Energy and Climate Policy, and a very low in Energy Use.

 Key Outcomes

-- Australia drops two ranks in the current CCPI, to 52nd and among the low-performing countries
+- Australia drops four ranks in the CCPI, to 56th, and is among the very low-performing countries

 CCPI Experts